High-Yield Borrower Dependent Notes

 Can I rollover my principal balance?

 Yes.
-When your BDN is approaching its maturity date, you will receive emails giving you the option to rollover your balance or have the money paid to your bank account.
-Rolling over your balance into a new Residential Bridge Note Fund, Pre-Funding Note Fund, or Borrower Dependent Note allows you to instantly invest in another product without waiting for funds to settle.
+When your RBNF is approaching its maturity date, you will receive emails giving you the notification to rollover your balance or have the money paid to your bank account.
+Rolling over your balance into a new RBNF, PFNF, or BDN allows you to instantly invest in another product without waiting for funds to settle.

-What are the risks of investing with Fund That Flip?
+What are the risks of investing with Upright?

 Like any investment, there are risks involved with investing in real estate debt.
 There are also mitigating factors to help cushion those debts.

-In some cases, the developer may be unable to finish the property in the allotted term length.
-For this situation, Fund That Flip builds in an optional 3-month extension, approved only if the project is advancing at a satisfactory pace.
+Or the developer may be unable to finish the property in the allotted term length.
+For this situation, Upright builds in an optional 3-month extension, approved only if the project is advancing at a satisfactory pace.
 The extension corresponds with an additional fee to be shared on a pro-rata basis with investors.

 Prior to investing, you should fully diligence each deal, as well as consult your investment, tax and legal advisors prior to investing.
 Additional risks for each deal will be outlined with the Offering Materials.